How to deposit an electronic copy of the final version of a Research Degree Thesis

 - To Add a New Document (i.e. the PDF copy of the thesis) you first have to click on Browse to retrieve the thesis file from where you've saved it, in one of your file spaces.
 Double click on it and the path to it should appear in the New Document box.
 (If you are using Firefox you will also need to click on the Upload button).

 - If successful, the thesis icon or will appear alongside a row of other icons and options to help you describe the file further.
-You can access these other options by clicking on and opening the Show options +.
+Access these other options by clicking on and opening the Show options +.
 If a bar on access is required this is where you need to enter the required Embargo Expiry Date.

 - Note: - There is an option here to add a Creative Commons Licence.
 You can specify the Creative Commons Licence you decide is the most appropriate from the list of options in the Licence box.
 The most commonly recommended one for a thesis is the Creative Commons-Attribution-Non-Commercial-No Derivative Works 3.0 license.
 Further details can be found at http://creativecommons.org .

 - The fields marked with a star are required fields and have to be filled in before you can move on.
 The default for the Type field should be filled in already as PDF (or Text if PDF isn't available) and the Visible to should be Anyone.
+However, if the thesis has been granted a Bar on Access, select visibility to Repository Staff Only and select the Yes option where it says Has a Bar on Access been agreed.
+If you know the final expiry date, please enter that in the date field below.
 Acknowledge that this is the final corrected version of the thesis by selecting the Accepted Version option from the drop down list of options in the Content field.
 Once you have completed this part of the form click on the Update Metadata button.